Exact simulation of continuous max-id processes with applications to exchangeable max-id sequences: Acknowledgements

 I want to thank Jan-Frederik Mai for encouraging me to pursue the idea of deriving an exact simulation algorithm for exchangeable min-id sequences and repeatedly proofreading earlier versions of the manuscript.
 Moreover, I want to thank Matthias Scherer for repeatedly proofreading earlier versions of the manuscript.
 Their helpful comments largely improved the quality of the paper.
+Last but not least, I want to thank an anonymous referee for pointing out how to conduct a complexity analysis of the proposed simulation algorithm and another anonymous referee and the associate editor for their constructive comments which led to significant improvements of the paper.